hacKRD0/StockCentral/README.md

 - **Sector Management**:

   - Organize stocks into sectors for better categorization.
-  - Automatically reassign "Unknown" sectors when a sector is deleted.
+  - Automatically set "NULL" in the stockmaster table when a sector is deleted.

 - **Portfolio Tracking**:
   - Consolidate portfolio data across multiple brokerages for a specific date.